 You can select the specific ortho projection also from Map view, Selected ortho photo(s) table will show up in the 1Ds menu.
-In the Map View context menu, you can bring the selected object(s) one level forward by the tool Bring to Front or send one level back by the tool Send to back.
-You can also automatically change the order of the object according to z coordinate by Auto Arrange.
-To remove the selected object(s) from the Map view click Remove or Remove all, if you wish to remove all objects from Map view.
+In the Map View Objects context menu, you can bring the selected object(s) one level forward by the tool Bring to Front or send one level back by the tool Send to back.
+You can also automatically change the order of the object according to the z coordinate by Auto Arrange.
+To remove the selected object(s) from the Map view click Remove or Remove all if you wish to remove all objects from the Map view.

 Exporting an Ortho Projection

-The Image layer of the rendered orthophoto can be exported through
+The Image layer of the rendered orthophoto can be exported through:

 - WORKFLOW -> Export -> Ortho Photo

-- 2D ORTHO context menu -> Export -> Ortho Projection
+- ORTHO 2D context menu -> Export -> Ortho Projection

 If multiple ortho projections are selected, then all selected projections are exported.
 They can be exported in these formats:

 After selecting a specific format (apart from KML and KMZ), the Export ortho projection table, the one in the picture below, shows up.

 - If you want to export a world file, set Export world file to 'True'.
 A world file is a plain text file used by many geographic information systems (GIS) to geo-reference raster map images.

 - In the World file coordinate system, 3 options are possible: 'Projected' – model is projected on a selected plane of the reconstruction box.
 'Global' – use when creating a map or a top view.
 'Image' – choose when creating elevations or sections.